"Protecting Assets" (Against the Expense of Long-Term Care)

 5. Protecting Assets Only After One Spouse Dies.
 When both spouses are living, unless the ill spouse has a large IRA or you have vacation homes, much can be done to keep the assets for the healthy spouse.
 This is no longer an option when a person is a widow or widower.
 A couple may hedge their bets by dividing assets and each having a will leaving the deceased person's share in a trust for the benefit of the surviving spouse, or leaving a life use only to the other spouse.

 6. Personal Services Contract.
 If you anticipate a lengthy period of time during which someone will be helping you or your spouse without expectation of payment -- you may be able to set up a contract to pay that person.
 This is a chore, has some tax consequences, and has its own risks, but over time the effect might be to remove assets that later on would in practical terms be available if the recipient chose to help you later.
 You may be able to set it up so that the care is provided now, and the payment later.
 The State may require the helper to keep track of his or her time.
-The State thinks it's a gift if the rate is higher than the average price charged in Connecticut for such services.
+The State thinks it's a gift if the rate is higher than the minimum wage or if the "services" are things a child would naturally do for a parent..

 7. Set up an LLC with multiple owners.
 If you or your spouse apply for Medicaid and you own an interest in an LLC, and if you have no power to sell the LLC without the consent of other owners, the asset may be excluded, in other words, you or your spouse get to keep it while qualifying for Medicaid.
 Problem: if you die with no surviving spouse, received Medicaid, and have probate, the State will have a claim, which can be messy -- so if you try this rather exotic approach, be sure the lawyer thinks up some way to avoid probate.
 This might make sense with a business, rental property, a vacation home with many owners -- that kind of thing.
 Not investments.